 regulation; (iv) administrative and legal affairs; and (v) asset and inventory management.
 Other topics

 include findings from baseline assessments, and guidelines or SOPs on infection control in workplaces.

 - Ensure gender equality and social inclusion (GESI) aspects are considered in all approaches and

 The consultant will report to DWSSM Project Director and Focal Person of ADB.
-An international

 The assignment is expected to be conducted remotely from the consultant’s home office.

 With particular reference to coronavirus disease (COVID-19), any need for international and/or national